-Total proprietary customer numbers in Asia have grown 26% since December 2011 to approximately 331,000.
-Total IFS Asia customers, including multifinance and group insurance participants are over 1.3 million as at 31 December 2012.
+Total proprietary customer numbers in Asia have grown 26% since December 2011 to 331,000.
+Total IFS Asia customers, including multifinance and group insurance participants are over 1.3 million.

 Other banking income increased 19% to \$83 million.
 The result was mainly due to a strong contribution from the Bank of Hangzhou, reflecting solid lending balance growth and improved margins in the business.